Trading Volume; Measuring Liquidity, Price Movement, and Trend Reliability in Technical Analysis

 What does low volume signify?

 Low volume often indicates market indecision, reduced participation, or anticipation of important news.
+Traders often review the trading volume meaning in context to assess market sentiment.

 How is volume analyzed in Forex?